SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 }
 ```

 As described in introduction, function has one console log and always returns true for validation.
-In this particular case, JSON file should not be edited since name of new function is the same as for old one.
+In this particular case, JSON file should not be edited since the name of the new function is the same as the one of the default function.

+## Adding a New Validation

-## How to add new validation in custom App and invoke that from JSON
+This section describes how to add a new validation in your custom application and invoke it from your JSON form definition.

 Adding new functions is similar to overriding them.
-First, we need to define a new function and then we have to expose it via configuration.
+First, you need to define a new function and then you have to expose it via configuration.

 New validation function